Readers frequently ask me questions like:

 Your hoarder husband may seem less attractive now that you live with less, but you didn’t marry him because of how he felt about stuff.
 Why did you?
 What do you love about him?
 Tell him.
 If your wife refuses to let go of her books, that’s not a deal breaker.
 Your spouse/roommate/friend/parent/child will be inspired by your journey, but they have to take the trip when they are ready.

-Today, my husband eats a vegetarian diet 95% of the time.
-My daughter decluttered her bathroom and bedroom last weekend, without me saying a word and then, she said she enjoyed doing it.
+Today, my husband eats a vegetarian diet most of the time.
+My daughter decluttered her bathroom and bedroom one weekend, without me saying a word and then, she said she enjoyed doing it.
 I didn’t run around screaming, “I knew you’d come around!” but was instead quietly grateful.